 What are these different Ph.D. programs?
 Why would I choose one over the other?

-The group currently includes four faculty principal investigators (PIs): Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), Sayamindu Dasgupta (University of North Carolina at Chapel Hill), and Jeremy Foote (Purdue University).
-The PIs advise Ph.D. students in Ph.D. programs at their respective universities.
+This year the group includes four faculty principal investigators (PIs) who are actively recruiting PhD students: Aaron Shaw (Northwestern University), Benjamin Mako Hill and Sayamindu Dasgupta (University of Washington in Seattle), and Jeremy Foote (Purdue University).
+Each of these PIs advise Ph.D. students in Ph.D. programs at their respective universities.
 Our programs are each described below.

 At the same time, a great thing about the CDSC is that we all collaborate and regularly co-advise students across our respective campuses, so the choice to apply to or attend one program does not prevent you from accessing the expertise of our whole group.
 But please keep in mind that our different Ph.D. programs have different application deadlines, requirements, and procedures!

 Jeremy Foote is an Assistant Professor at the Brian Lamb School of Communication at Purdue University.
 He is affiliated with the Organizational Communication and Media, Technology, and Society programs.
-Jeremy’s current research focuses on how individuals decide when and in what ways to contribute to online communities, and how understanding those decision-making processes can help us to understand which things become popular and influential.
+Jeremy’s current research focuses on how individuals decide when and in what ways to contribute to online communities, how communities change the people who participate in them, and how both of those processes can help us to understand which things become popular and influential.
 Most of his research is done using data science methods and agent-based simulations.